codebeast01/book-shala/README.md

 # ebook
-A completely offline flip-book developed using turnjs.
+A completely offline ebook developed using turnjs.